chetnashah/haskellwork/haskellFromFirstPrinciples.md

 allowed to be a record (product type) or tagged union (sum type).
 The difference between newtype and the type it contains is gone by the time the compiler generates the code.

+newtype only allows single fields, and parentheses allow you to make a single field e.g.
+`newtype Mytype f a = Mytype (f a)` is a valid definition, but usually it is a good practice to define it with a record syntax e.g.
+`newtype Mytype f a = Mytype { runMyType :: f a }`

 #### newtype vs type alias